Events

 Brown stoneware Chinese brushpainted plate with ‘Emerald Soar’ ink and colored pigments on silk by Tracie Griffith Tso of Reston, Va.

 See white accents and detailing in oil compositions, eco-prints and wall-hung 3-D creations.
 Floating feather and ginkgo leaf silhouettes shine from depths of indigo.
-A white deer glows in a forest as light and dark play.
-Snowy scenes of animals and landscapes say more with less.
+Minimalist white in a contemporary silhouette harmonizes with detail and motifs in lamps and dishware that add an artistic spark to interiors.

 Tracie Griffith Tso @traciegriffithtso takes center stage with her masterful white stoneware works, where delicate Chinese brushwork dances across pale surfaces.
-Original paintings in oil by Briana Camp @bripants shimmer with accents that glow.
+Utilityware local-themed pottery and hand textured and patterned lamps by Laura Fall @laurafallceramicss shimmer with personality.
 Scott Kaye @scottkayepottery speaks to minimalism in miniature pots and classic functional dishware.
 Brian Grow @b.d.grow explores atmospheric woodfiring effects, where ash kisses white clay in spontaneous, natural gestures.
 Elke Seefeldt @rayelke offers smoky piltfiring and playful porcelain with an organic sensibility.
 Sandi Martina @sandimartina_glass manipulates glass with vision, both frosted and clear echoing the soft, diffused light of overcast days.

 Come for the cheeky celebration of “color” that isn’t color.
 Stay for stunning proof that white contains multitudes—from the crisp bite of fresh snow to the soft embrace of fog, from the sharp clarity of winter sun on porcelain to the mysterious depth of moon-glow effects.